Syrian Wars: Sixth War

 In Antiochus's absence, Ptolemy VI and his brother Ptolemy Physcon were reconciled, possibly after a brief civil struggle.
 Antiochus, angered at his loss of control over the king, invaded again in 168 BC.
 The Egyptians sent to Rome asking for help and the Senate dispatched Gaius Popilius Laenas to Alexandria.
 Meanwhile, a Seleucid fleet seized Cyprus, and Antiochus's army took Memphis again.
 While at Memphis, he even issued an official decree as Egyptian king.
 The Ptolemaic armies failed to offer any major field battles, instead staying fortified in garrisons.
 Antiochus was now prepared to march on the capital of Alexandria again.
 At Eleusis, on the outskirts of Alexandria, he met Popilius Laenas, with whom he had been friends during his stay in Rome.
 But instead of a friendly welcome, Popilius offered the king an ultimatum from the Roman Senate: he must evacuate Egypt and Cyprus immediately.
-Rome had only just recently defeated the Macedonians at the Battle of Pydna, potentially freeing up armies with which it could credibly threaten the Seleucids with.
+Rome had only just recently defeated the Macedonians at the Battle of Pydna, potentially freeing up armies with which it could credibly threaten the Seleucids.
 Antiochus begged to have time to consider but Popilius drew a circle round him in the sand with his cane and told him to decide before he stepped outside it.
 Antiochus chose to obey the Roman ultimatum to avoid a new Roman–Seleucid War, a retreat that Polybius described as personally humiliating for Antiochus.
 The "Day of Eleusis" ended the Sixth Syrian War and Antiochus' hopes of conquering Egyptian territory.
 Still, the Ptolemies were greatly weakened by the war as well as the conflict between Ptolemy VI and VIII.
 A rebel named Dionysus Petrosarapis would attempt to exploit the animosity between the two Ptolemy brothers and start a series of revolts from 168–164 BC.